TeseySTD/asp-web-api-ecommerce-app/README.md

 2. Any mocks or fake realizations do not guarantee<sup>[5]</sup> that provider-specific translations will pass and LINQ methods will work correctly.
 3. In-Memory Providers also have limitations, like not being able to execute any _raw sql_.

-All of it pushed me to making the decision to make integration test for the `Application` layer in services, where EF Core was.
+All of it pushed me to make the decision to choose integration tests for the `Application` layer in services, where EF Core was.
 Other dependencies in such tests were mocked if it could be done.

-For clearing datebase after each test I used **Respawn** libary - it sql script that cleans DB so this is lighter than manual DB clearing.
+For clearing datebase after each test I used **Respawn** libary - it generates sql script that cleans DB so this is lighter than manual DB clearing.

 <!-- References -->